The conflux of multiple destinies

 Their journey through dimensions led them to a region where time strings intertwined in an impossible way.
 Every temporal fiber, every alternate destiny, seemed to be drawn to a single focal point.
 In the midst of this ordered chaos, a vortex of energy pulsed with a force that defied all known laws of time and space.

-“There,” CosTelor said, pointing to the vortex.
-“There is the Confluence.
+"There," CosTelor said, pointing to the vortex.
+"That's where the Confluence is.
 The point where all destinies meet.
-It's a place where every choice in every reality has multiple echoes, but they all lead to a single moment of collision."
+It's a place where every choice in every reality has multiple echoes, but they're all heading towards a single moment of collision."

 "If we don't intervene, their destinies will collapse into each other," MaRa said, aware of the urgency of the situation.
 "We have to find a way to guide them through this Confluence without the realities canceling each other out."

 Costelor looked more closely at the structure of the vortex.
-"This is not just a temporal node.
-It is a network of strings connected to individual consciousnesses.
+"This isn't just a time node.
+It's a web of strings linked by individual consciousnesses.
 Each person in this Confluence influences the course of the others.
-But if we can establish a harmony between their choices, we can turn this place into a point of rebirth, not collapse."
+But if we can establish a harmony between their choices, we could turn this place into a point of rebirth, not collapse."

 * * *